Streets of Porto

 Another very famous street inside Cedofeita is Miguel Bombarda.
 It has gained notoriety for its art galleries and emerging designer stores.

 This area of Porto is also known as the Bairro das Artes.
-Here, on the first Saturday of the month, simultaneous openings of art galleries take place in a festive atmosphere.
+Here, on the first Saturday of the month, simultaneous art gallery openings occur in a festive atmosphere.

 If you get hungry while visiting this street, inside the CC Bombarda you have a large terrace for lunch.